-The Company aims to continuously improve its compliance and governance systems by ensuring that they are reviewed, evaluated, and recommendations are made to the Board regarding enhancing and developing systems.
-The Company also considers relevant industry advice and guidelines from bodies such as the Gibraltar Insurance Association (GIA).
+The Company aims to continuously improve its compliance and governance systems by ensuring that they are reviewed, evaluated, and that recommendations are made to the Board regarding enhancing and developing systems.
+The Company also considers relevant advice and guidelines from industry bodies.
 New processes are implemented where appropriate and relevant for the size and complexity of the Company.
 Internal audits and external audits provide independent evaluation of the Company's systems of governance.
-Recommendations from these audits are considered by the Board and implemented proportionate to the business' risks.
+Recommendations from these audits are considered by the Board and implemented in a manner proportionate to the business' risks.